This is the multi-page printable view of this section. Click here to print.

 Check pod detailed information

-To check the detailed pod information, follow the steps below.
+To view detailed pod information, follow these steps.

-2. Click Pod under the Workload menu on the Service Home page.
-You will be taken to the Pod List page.
+2. On the Service Home page, click Pod under the Workload menu.
+2. Navigate to the Pod List page.

 4. Select the item you want to view detailed information for on the Pod List page.
-You will be taken to the Pod Details page.
+4. Navigate to the Pod Details page.

-• If you select Show System Objects at the top of the list, items other than the Kubernetes object entries will be displayed.
+• If you select Show system objects at the top of the list, all items except the Kubernetes object entries will be displayed.

 Category